jvanheld/IBIS_2024/HOWTO.md

 ```

 The following commands iterate the analyses over all the datasets of the 4 types of experiments for which we run single-dataset analysis.
-Beware, this represents a lof of analyses, which can take several hours or days.
-We parallelise it on a cluster to run it efficiently.
+Beware, this represents a lot of analyses, which can take several hours or days.
+We parallelize it on a cluster to run it efficiently.

 ```
 for exp in CHS GHTS HTS SMS; do \